Quantum Financial Modeling on Noisy Intermediate-Scale Quantum Hardware: Random Walks using Approximate Quantum Counting: Quantum Walks with Mid-Measurement: A Quantum Zeno Effect

 \subsection{Mid-Measurement, Transactions, and the Housing Market}

 In the quantum economics theory of \citet{orrell2020quantumeconomics}, the act of measurement is compared with fixing a transaction, and subjective opinions of value can vary like quantum states between transactions.
-By analogy with the quantum Zeno effect, we may expect that prices vary less if there is more frequent measurement, i.e. more frequent transactions.
-Evidence is presented by \citet{orrell2022oscillator,orrell2023keep} showing that price volatility is not constant, and that large variations correspond to uncertainty in value and wide ranges between different bid prices and asking prices.
+By analogy with the quantum Zeno effect, we may expect that opinions about prices vary less if there are more frequent measurements, i.e. more frequent transactions.
+Evidence is presented by \citet{orrell2022oscillator,orrell2023keep} showing that price volatility is not constant, and that high volatility corresponds to both uncertainty in value, and wide ranges between different bid prices and asking prices.
+This section presents some findings from housing market data, indicating that indeed, larger transaction volumes correlate with smaller differences between the higher prices asked by sellers, and lower prices offered by buyers.

+\todo{The idea of nearby transactions corresponding to a measurement is very intriguing.
+But, I could not quite get the point about low vs high sell prices.
+It definitely seems that the author is on to something, but, at the very least, I would suggest revisiting the corresponding text with an eye for clarity.
+Note, in these parts of the paper (which for some readers might be the most interesting), it would pay off to be more clear about the source of quantum-like advantage.}

-The range of prices offered to buy or sell an item is typically much more obvious in the housing market than the stock market, because each item for sale is priced and negotiated much more individually.
+The range of prices offered to buy or sell an item is typically much more apparent in the housing market than the stock market, because each item for sale is priced and negotiated much more individually.
 A standard process involves the use of comparable sales or comps, in which transactions on properties nearby in time, space, and value are used to form a pricing estimate \citep{pagourtzi2003real}.
 If these nearby transactions correspond to measurements of the system, then the quantum Zeno effect would suggest that the outcome of this measurement is more certain if there are more nearby transactions.

 This effect was demonstrated in practice using the following modeling assumptions, and summary data published by Zillow.

-When a house sells for less than its original listing price, this indicates a difference between the seller’s and the buyer’s estimate of the house’s value.
+When a house sells for less than its original listing price, we assume that this indicates a difference between the seller’s and the buyer’s estimate of the house’s value.
 Larger uncertainties in the market would support larger differences of opinion.
 Even when considering monthly averages of data, we would expect that a smaller number of sales in a given area would contribute to greater market uncertainty, and this should correlate with a greater difference between the list price and the sale price.